Msida

-Msida (L-Imsida, Misida) is a harbour town in the Central Region of Malta with a population of 7, 623 (2021).
+Msida (L-Imsida, Misida) is a harbour town in the Eastern Region of Malta with a population of 7,623 (2021).

 Location

 The town is located just west of Valletta on the northeast coast of Malta.
 The neighbouring towns of Msida are Ta' Xbiex, Gżira, San Ġwann, Birkirkara, Santa Venera, Ħamrun and Pietà.

-Msida is an important town for all travellers as many of the country's bus routes pass through it.
+Msida is an important town for travellers as many bus routes pass through it.

 Etymology

-The name Msida is said to originate from an Arabic word meaning "a fisherman's dwelling".
-However it could also be derived from the word 'Omm Sidna' meaning 'The Mother of Our Lord' since there could have been a small chapel dedicated to the Blessed Virgin Mary, Mother of God.
+The name Msida is said to originate from an Arabic word, meaning "a fisherman's dwelling".
+However it could also have been derived from the word 'Omm Sidna', meaning 'The Mother of Our Lord' since there could have been a small chapel dedicated to the Blessed Virgin Mary, Mother of God.

-Church & Traditions
+Church and traditions

 The patron saint of Msida is Saint Joseph while the protector is The Immaculate Conception of the Blessed Virgin Mary.